 We apologize to many authors for our slower responses than desired to get the reviewers' feedback to them and the relatively short time for them to make revisions.
-We also apologize for publishing some of the papers at a later date.
-Because of the space limit in each volume, we had to divide this issue into two consecutive volumes and publish the second volume as the March/April issue.
+Because of the space limit in each volume, we had to divide this issue into two consecutive volumes (January/February and March/April).
+The allocation of each paper to the first or second issue volume was primarily based on the time when the reviewer process was completed.

-We owe special thanks to the more than 200 reviewers.
+We owe special thanks to innumerous (more than 200) reviewers.
 Our reviewers are perhaps the busiest people in our profession.
 However, the responses from all of them have been magnificent.
 We appreciate their technical insight and willingness to share it with us.
 As editors, we are amazed how much the quality of our issue has been improved because of the thorough work of our reviewers.